Ultimate Guide to Onboarding New Hires

 In an ideal world, your work would be finished and your new employee would go on to increase your team’s productivity and double your revenue without you lifting a finger.

-The truth is that onboarding a new employee is just as important as making a hire.
-Having a successful onboarding program is key to retaining your employees for the long term.
+The truth is that onboarding new hires is just as important as actually making the hire.
+Having a successful onboarding program is key to setting your employees up for success and retaining them for the long term.

 Some employers don’t succeed: up to 28% of new employees quit within the first 90 days on the job.
 Some employees will even quit after the first day!

 Before anything else, make sure you understand new hire compliance.
-Here’s the paperwork you need to know about:
+Here’s the new hire paperwork you need to know about:

 Form I-9: This federal form is required for all U.S. employers and is used to verify new hire work authorization.
 The Form I-9 needs to be filled out by the employee on day one.
-Part of the Form I-9 requires you as the employer to examine appropriate identification and complete an employer section no later than day three of employment.
+Part of the Form I-9 requires you as the employer to examine appropriate identification and complete an employer section.
 You can learn more about this important step at I-9 Central

 Form W-4: This is another federal form that an employee completes to inform the employer of the correct federal income tax to withhold from an employee’s pay.
 This is best-taken care of on day one with a hard deadline to complete before the first payroll.